15 Adorably Tiny Toy Dog Breeds That Will Wriggle Their Way Into Your Heart

-Whether you're looking for a running partner, a couch potato, or champion competitor—little dogs can do it all and looking adorable to boot.
-While all dogs are tied for first place in our hearts, here’s a list of 10 tiny pups who are great family additions for a variety of reasons.
+Whether you're looking for a running partner, a couch potato, or a champion competitor—little dogs can do it all while looking adorable to boot.
+While all dogs are tied for first place in our hearts, these toy dog breeds are great family additions for a variety of reasons.

-Keep in mind that there are small dogs in virtually every AKC breed group, but dogs who make up the toy group have one thing in common.
-While many small dogs were bred with hunting or working as a foremost consideration, toy dogs were primarily bred for companionship and make great pets for a variety of lifestyles.
+Keep in mind that there are small dogs in virtually every AKC breed group, but petite pooches who represent the toy group have one thing in common.
+While many pups of smaller stature were bred with hunting or working as a foremost consideration, these tiny pups were primarily bred for companionship and make great pets for many different lifestyles.

-As a general rule, smaller dogs have longer lifespans than larger breeds.
-So no matter what toy breed you go with, finding a friend for the next 10-15 years shouldn’t be a hard task.
+As a general rule, not-so-big dogs have longer lifespans than larger breeds.
+So no matter what toy breed you go with, finding a friend for the next 10-15 years shouldn't be a hard task.
 In fact, attentive owners will routinely report examples of toy breeds living for 18-20 years with few issues.
-While the Lhasa Apso has an average lifespan of right around 15 years, much longer-lived examples are not difficult to find.
-In fact, the oldest Lhasa Apso on record passed away in 1939 at a whopping 29 years old!

 RELATED: What Type of Pet Should You Get?

 Sure, they look a little bit like a Pekingese who lost some hair.
 But they're tiny, agile, and clever—not to mention their deep desire to please their humans.
 The Chinese crested will still need regular baths to keep their skin free of dirt and collected oils, but that can be a lot less hassle than weekly brushing or monthly trips to the groomers.